-SEO Pioneer Rand Fishkin’s New Mission?
-Helping Brands Quit Google.
+SEO Pioneer Rand Fishkin's New Venture, SparkToro, Is on a Mission to Help Brands Quit Google

 Back in 2008, Moz had its first big software launch the same day Lehman Brothers collapsed.
 “The literal day,” Fishkin told Built In.